-The eastern Mediterranean orogen contains accreted rock units derived from subducted partly oceanic but mostly continental African plate lithosphere (Lamont et al., 2020a; Schmid et al., 2020; van Hinsbergen et al., 2020).
-Continental subduction produced regionally extensive nappes (Fig. 1) whose age of burial is well-constrained from their youngest sediments and their oldest metamorphic ages (Jolivet & Brun, 2010; van Hinsbergen et al., 2005a; 2020).
-Coeval prograde HP-LT and Barrovian metamorphism coexisted within those nappes along-strike in the orogen, on short distances (~100 km), and throughout orogenic history (Figure 1): (i) The eclogite-facies Tavşanlı zone of western Turkey was buried at the same time (90-80 Ma) as the Kırşehir Massif of central Turkey that underwent Barrovian prograde conditions (Mulcahy et al., 2014; Pourteau et al., 2019; van Hinsbergen et al., 2016; Whitney & Hamilton, 2004); (ii) the Eocene Cycladic Blueschist unit of central Greece was buried at the same time (~55-35 Ma) as the Barrovian Menderes Massif of western Turkey (Bozkurt & Oberhänsli, 2001; Jolivet et al., 2015; Lamont et al., 2023b; Schmidt et al., 2015); and (iii) the HP-LT Phillite-Quartzite and Plattenkalk units of Crete and the Peloponnesos were buried coevally (25-15 Ma) with the prograde Barrovian Basal Unit of Naxos (Jolivet et al., 1996; 2010a; Lamont et al., 2020c; 2023b).
-Previous explanations for the along-strike differences in prograde metamorphic conditions mostly concentrated on one of the three cases and invoked lateral variation in crustal thickening or thinning, mantle delamination, subduction obliquity, subduction and roll-back rates, or dramatic changes in the subduction zone geometry (slab break-off, transferral of subduction) (Jolivet et al., 2010a; Lamont et al., 2020a; Plunder et al., 2018; van Hinsbergen et al., 2010), but none of these explanations apply to all three cases.
+The eastern Mediterranean orogen contains accreted rock units derived from subducted partly oceanic but mostly continental African plate lithosphere (van Hinsbergen et al., 2005).
+Continental subduction produced regionally extensive nappes (Fig. 1) whose age of burial is well-constrained from their youngest sediments and their oldest metamorphic ages (Jolivet and Brun, 2010; van Hinsbergen et al., 2005a).
+Coeval prograde HP-LT and Barrovian metamorphism coexisted within those nappes along-strike in the orogen, on short distances (~100 km), and throughout orogenic history (Figure 1): (i) The eclogite-facies Tavṣanlı zone of western Turkey was buried at the same time (90-80 Ma) as the Kırşehir Massif of central Turkey that underwent Barrovian prograde conditions (Mulcahy et al., 2014; Pourteau et al., 2019; van Hinsbergen et al., 2016; Whitney and Hamilton, 2004); (ii) the Eocene Cycladic Blueschist unit of central Greece was buried and accreted between ~55-35 Ma.
+(Ring et al., 2007; Kotowski et al., 2022; see also data compilation in Philippon et al., 2012), overlapping with the burial and accretion of the Barrovian Menderes Massif of western Turkey (Lips et al., 2001; Bozkurt et al., 2011; Schmidt et al., 2015); and (iii) the HP-LT Phillite-Quartzite and Plattenkalk units of Crete and the Peloponnesos were buried coevally (25-15 Ma) with the prograde Barrovian Basal Unit of Naxos (Jolivet et al., 1996; 2010b; Lamont et al., 2020c; 2023b).
+Previous explanations for the along-strike differences in prograde metamorphic conditions mostly concentrated on one of the three cases and invoked lateral variation in crustal thickening or thinning, mantle delamination, subduction obliquity, subduction and roll-back rates, or dramatic changes in the subduction zone geometry (slab break-off, transferral of subduction) (Jolivet et al., 2010b; Lamont et al., 2020a; Plunder et al., 2018; van Hinsbergen et al., 2010), but none of these explanations apply to all three cases.
+Alternatively, Ring et al. (2009) and Gessner et al. (2013) pointed out that alongstrike variation in paleogeographic distribution of continental crust and its thickness, and its response to burial in a subduction zone may have played a role.
+In this paper, we explore this avenue, building on a recent detailed reconstruction of pre-orogenic Mediterranean paleogeography (van Hinsbergen et al., 2020).